lukepighetti/fluro/README.md

 - Common transitions built-in
 - Simple custom transition creation

-## Version compatability

-See CHANGELOG for all breaking (and non-breaking) changes.

 ## Example Project

 There is a pretty sweet example project in the `example` folder.
 Check it out.
 Otherwise, keep reading to get up and running.